The Rev. Susan P. Conrad, BCC

 The Rev. Beth E. Godfrey

 The Rev. Beth E. Godfrey joined the UCSF Department of Spiritual Care Services in March 2015, as Chaplain Supervisor.
 Beth became Manager of Spiritual Care Services in 2019.
-She is an ordained minister in the Presbyterian Church (U.S.A.) and a certified educator in ACPE (the Association for Clinical Pastoral Education).
+She is an ordained minister in the Presbyterian Church (U.S.A.) and a certified educator with ACPE: The Standard for Spiritual Care and Education.
 Beth holds a B.S. degree in design from Northern Arizona University and a M.Div. degree from Princeton Theological Seminary.
-Prior to pursuing chaplaincy and supervisory education, Beth served as a congregational pastor for Presbyterian churches in Indiana and New York.
-She then did her CPE residency and supervisory training at MedStar Georgetown University Hospital in Washington, DC.
-During supervisory training Beth also worked as a Chaplain-in-Residence at Georgetown University.
-Before arriving at UCSF, she served as treasurer for a sub-region of ACPE.
+Prior to pursuing chaplaincy and becoming a certified chaplain educator, Beth served as a congregational pastor for Presbyterian churches in Indiana and New York.
+She then completed a CPE residency and certified chaplain educator training at MedStar Georgetown University Hospital in Washington, DC.
+Beth also worked as a Chaplain-in-Residence at Georgetown University in First Year Residence Halls.

 Reb Naomi Tzril Saks, BCC

 Reb Naomi Tzril Saks serves as the clinical health care chaplain at the Parnassus Heights campus.
 She was ordained as a Rabbinic Pastor by Rabbi Zalman Schachter Shalomi, and is a board certified chaplain with the Association of Professional Chaplains.
 She received a Master of Divinity degree from Harvard Divinity School, a Master of Arts degree in Business Management from Antioch University, and completed seminary with ALEPH: Alliance for Jewish Renewal.
 Prior to coming to UCSF Naomi was Director of Spiritual Care and a palliative care specialist with Kaiser Permanente and founded a national non-profit educational organization focused on economic wellbeing for women and girls.
 Naomi has a particular interest in non-pharmacological interventions for pain and suffering, transdisciplinary palliative care, health care disparities at end of life, and cultural humility and pluralism in medicine.